Elinsrc/Client-Mod/README.md

 * **Client-Mod** is a small modification of the **Half-Life** client part for **Xash3D FWGS and GoldSource**

-Added a new control with additional buttons to activate `Configuration->Touch->Touch options`, select preset `New` and click `Activate`.

-Added server name to no vgui scoreboard, player model name (included in vgui), curent map name, number of current players, and current date with time.
+Added server name to no vgui scoreboard, player model name (included in vgui), curent map name and number of current players.

 Added commands: